-Nikon Finally Drops Its Z7 and Z6 Full-Frame Mirrorless Cameras, and There's a Lot to Look Forward to
+Nikon's Z7 and Z6 Full-Frame Mirrorless Cameras Are Finally Here, and There's a Lot to Look Forward to

 OK, so now that we have all the basics covered, what’s Nikon’s new mirrorless camera actually like to use?
 Honestly, not that different from Nikon’s existing DSLRs, which to some extent is kind of the point.
 Nikon went out of its way to make things look and feel similar to its previous cameras, right down to the Z7's various menus on the the camera’s 3.2-inch tilting touchscreen.
 That means that for any long-time Nikon shooter, switching to the Z7 or Z6 should feel very natural.

-And while the 7.9 ounce Z7 I played with certainly felt smaller and lighter than a D850, it’s still not quite as petite as a Sony A7R III (7.2 ounces) due to the Z7's more substantial grip and shoulder-mounted display.
+And while the 1 pound 7.9 ounce Z7 I played with certainly felt smaller and lighter than a D850, it’s still not quite as petite as a Sony A7R III (1 pounds 7.2 ounces) due to the Z7's more substantial grip and shoulder-mounted display.
 I also want to spend more time looking through the Z7's EVF, because while it features the same 3.6 million dot resolution as what you’d get in a A7R III, it looked a little sharper and featured more vibrant colors.

 Advertisement